Skip to content

 The Winter Sun

-The sun is special during the winter time at the polar circle.
+The sun is unique during the winter time at the polar circle.
 First and foremost because it is scarce.
-Depending on the latitude our home star even disappears for a couple of months and the world remains dark.
-Slowly the sun raises again every day a little bit more, shy in the beginning it dares going higher with the weeks passing by.
-In this time of the year the few hours of daylight are encompassed with a very particular light and it provides little warmth in a bitterly cold and hostile (though beautiful) environment.
+Depending on the latitude, our home star disappears for a couple of months, and the world remains dark.
+Slowly, the sun rises again every day a little bit more; shy in the beginning, it dares go higher with the weeks passing by.
+At this time of the year, the few hours of daylight are encompassed with a very particular light, and it provides little warmth in a bitterly cold and hostile (though beautiful) environment.

 test